-Evergreen is a unique college utilizing a narrative system to assess student learning and achievement.
-Through the evaluation process, both students and faculty learn from their work within a particular program and have the opportunity to understand more about their work as a whole and to recognize connections and common themes within a program.
+Evergreen is unique as a college in utilizing a narrative system to assess student learning and achievement.
+Through the evaluation process, both students and faculty learn from their work within a particular program, finding connection and themes, and reflecting on the significance of their learning.

 Self-Evaluations and Faculty-Evaluations

 Each quarter, students are asked to write a self-evaluation for their programs and courses, as well as an evaluation of their faculty.
 In return, their faculty writes an evaluation of them.
 Evaluations from faculty, and self-evaluations if the student chooses to include them, form the bulk of the content of each student’s Evergreen transcript.
 Self-evaluations give students the opportunity to reflect on their learning in a particular program or course, and they can deeply inform the final Academic Statement.
 Self-evaluations serve as check-in points for your educational story.
 Your evaluations reflect your thinking and focus as you complete one set of studies and are preparing for another.
 Overtime, you’ll be able to track the evolution of your thinking and interests, changes that can be difficult to see without creating this kind of careful and deliberate documentation.